rseward/log_analyzer/README.md

 # Alternative OR syntax using ||
 python log_query.py 1759400000 --filter "error || warning"

+# NOT with AND/OR combinations
+python log_query.py 1759400000 --filter "error AND not(debug)"           # errors but not debug
+python log_query.py 1759400000 --filter "component:alchemist AND !info"   # alchemist non-info messages
+python log_query.py 1759400000 --filter "NOT warning OR error"            # exclude warnings OR show errors

 # Complex expressions (left-to-right evaluation)
 python log_query.py 1759400000 --filter "error AND component:alchemist OR warning"